-Comment KCC response Comment Those that speed will continue to speed and who's going to enforce it?
+Comment KCC response Those that speed will continue to speed and who's going to enforce it?
 There are insufficient resources at Kent Police to deal with issues at present This has to be the flimsiest of excuses for reducing speed limits yet submitted as it could be applied equally to any road in the county or the UK.
 It will also be largely unenforcable and, as a result, like most other roads in Kent with pointless speed limits, will be largely ignored.
 Kent Highways occasionally run an advertising campaign insisting that the limit isn't a target.
 Sadly, imposing these pointless limits means that they become targets.
 In turn that reduces driver competency because they are no longer required to read the road and judge the safe speed for themselves.
 The result of that is that drivers will "go for it" when they see that rare derestriction sign and assume it is safe.
 As a result, Kent's roads are becoming more, not less, dangerous.
-In taking this action Kent Highways has become the problem rather than KCC responseWe have undertaken a traffic survey and the average speed of traffic during the week long survey was identified at 35MPH.
-This gives us confidence that a reduction in speed limit to 40 MPH will have good compliance and will require minimal enforcement by Kent Police.We have undertaken a traffic survey and the average speed of traffic during the week long survey was identified at 35MPH.
-This gives us confidence that a reduction in speed limit to 40 MPH will have good compliance and will require minimal enforcement by Kent Police.Speed limit to 40 MPH will have good compliance and will require minimal enforcement by Kent Police.Speed limit reduction is an important tool in Kent County Council's aspirations for a vision zero policy of no road deaths on the County's road network by the year 2050. the solution.
-Existing speed limits are appropriate.
+In taking this action Kent Highways We have undertaken a traffic survey and the average speed of traffic during the week long survey was identified at 35MPH.
+This gives us confidence that a reduction in speed limit to 40 MPH will have good compliance and will require minimal enforcement by Kent Police.
+We have undertaken a traffic survey and the average speed of traffic during the week long survey was identified at 35MPH.
+This gives us confidence that a reduction in speed limit to 40 MPH will have good compliance and will require minimal enforcement by Kent Police.
+Speed limit reduction is an important tool in Kent County Council's aspirations for a vision zero policy of no road deaths on the County's road network by the year 2050. has become the problem rather than the solution.
+The purposed limit is not opposed into fac- Existing speed limits are appropriate.
 The current speed limit is not appropriate for the local environment.
 Chart Road and Long